antoni-ostrowski/tracker-downloader/README.md

  # example
  # keep the worker count under 20
+ # for covers to work, its required to use the covers dir from repo
  ./tracker-downloader /Users/antoni-ostrowski/Desktop/new-music /Users/antoni-ostrowski/Desktop/yeat-tracker.csv 20 ./covers

 ```

 Script parses csv, downloads the files (coverts mp4s to mp3s if needed) and attaches metadata like album cover or album.
+If file already exists, it gets skipped.